awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

 1. Sign into your AWS account and go to EC2

-1. Select Region US-East (N. Virgina).
+1. Select Region **US-East (N. Virginia)**.
 The pull down is located in the upper right corner of the console.

 1. Lanuch an F1 Instance using the [FPGA developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) from the EC2 Console.